Outdoor KitchensNovember 8, 2024

 Skip the instinct to "burn them out."
 High heat alone can aerosolize harmful bacteria and leave nesting material in unreachable zones.
 The safest move is a full teardown, degrease, and sanitation pass.

-Ignite’s mobile crew handles heavy degreasing, rodent waste removal, and reassembly without leaving a mess on your patio.
+Ignite's mobile crew handles heavy degreasing, rodent waste removal, and reassembly without leaving a mess on your patio, so your grill is sanitary and ready for the first cook.